Abib-ops/Abib/README.txt

 # You should have received a copy of the GNU General Public License
 # along with Abib.
 If not, see <https://www.gnu.org/licenses/>.
 #

+Abib v414.11
+Fixes an issue where a saved per-file reading position for "Institutes" could be ignored if the key was previously stored as "Instiutes" (typo).
+The reader now recognizes and migrates the legacy key and correctly restores the saved position.
+Also slightly increases the robustness of the restore timing for very large files.